jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 time).
 Auto-expansion allows you to enjoy shorter spings to start with while not having to worry about running out of unique spings.
 So in general it is best not to rely on spings being of a fixed length.

+Typically, N2T API minting calls look like

+  wg "$b/a/sam/m/<Minter>?mint <Number>"

+where Number is a positive integer.

 Binding
 -------